tyroprogrammer/learn-react-app/src/tutorial/03-PowerOfJSX.md

 Going back to the company profile example, the first child of the enclosing `div` is another `div`.
 Inside that `div` we used curly braces to display the `ticker` alongside `Profile of:`.
 Remember curly braces is how we inject Javascript code inside JSX.
 So here the `ticker` varaible would be evaluated and rendered inside that `div` tag.
 Then we have another `div` as a second children of the enclosing parent.
 Inside this `div` we again have curly braces and we executed some Javascript code.
 In this case we mapped each key of the `companyProfileInfo` object to a `div` element.
 The content of this `div` is again evaluated using another curly braces like: `{key} : {companyProfileInfo[key]}`.
 What we did here is told React that for each key of the `companyProfileInfo` object we want to render a `div` whose content would be the `key` followed by a colon `:` followed by corresponding value for the key on the object (`companyProfileInfo[key]`).

-Let's write some code here to hit the nail in the head.
-Please open the exercise file and fix it.
+Let's write some code here to hit the nail on the head.
+Please open the exercise file and follow the instructions.

 <!--exercise-->

 Key takeaways:
 - Components must return only one tag.
 This tag can have as many children as it likes.
+Instead of a tag, it can however return a string or null.
-- You can run any Javascript code inside the `return` using curly braces `{//run any Javascript}`
+- You can run any Javascript code inside the `return` using curly braces `{//run any Javascript}`.
-- Outside of the return it's exactly like any other Javascript class or function.
+- Outside of the `return` it's exactly like any other Javascript class or function.
 You can do whatever you desire to do.

 ### Differences with HTML